 Currently she participating in the 2019/2020 London Symphony Orchestra Panufnik Composer’s Scheme and the Psappha 'Composing For,' (viola) scheme 2020/2021.
 Her works have been performed at the Royal Liverpool Philharmonic Music Room, the Illuminate Women's Music Series also broadcast on BBC Radio 3, the Equator Festival at King’s Place London, the International Sound in the Land Music Festival and the Northern Chords Festival.

 Her artwork has been exhibited in galleries based in Italy, Canada and the UK.

 Significant commissions have included 'Intertwined' for singing solo viola by Katherine Clarke, appearing on Classic FM and TwoSet Violin,

-the second and third movements of 'Incandescence' for string quartet and live painting with the Equilibrium Ensemble at the Liverpool Philharmonic,
+the second and third movements of 'Incandescence' for string quartet and live painting with the Equilibrium Ensemble at the Royal Liverpool Philharmonic,

 arrangements of Norwegian Folk Song for Susanna Solsrud, Soprano, in association with the Bergen National Opera and 'Ultraviolet,' for the 2020 Illuminate Women's Music Series.